Special Weather Statement issued for Dragoon, Mule, Huachuca and Santa Rita Mountains including Bisbee, Canelo Hills, Madera Canyon by NWS - NewsBreak

 Special Weather Statement issued for Dragoon, Mule, Huachuca and Santa Rita Mountains including Bisbee, Canelo Hills, Madera Canyon by NWS

-Effective: 2021-09-06 11:00:00 PDT Expires: 2021-09-05 18:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Dragoon, Mule, Huachuca and Santa Rita Mountains including Bisbee, Canelo Hills, Madera Canyon; Eastern Cochise County Below 5000 Feet including Douglas, Willcox; Santa Catalina and Rincon Mountains including Mount Lemmon, Summerhaven; Tucson Metro Area including Tucson, Green Valley, Marana, Vail; Upper San Pedro River Valley including Sierra Vista, Benson A strong thunderstorm will impact portions of east central Pima and west central Cochise Counties through 645 PM MST At 602 PM MST, Doppler radar was tracking a strong thunderstorm 11 miles north of Benson, moving southwest at 25 mph.
-HAZARD...Winds in excess of 40 mph.
+Effective: 2021-09-07 15:28:00 PDT Expires: 2021-09-07 20:30:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Dragoon, Mule, Huachuca and Santa Rita Mountains including Bisbee, Canelo Hills, Madera Canyon; Eastern Cochise County Below 5000 Feet including Douglas, Willcox; Upper San Pedro River Valley including Sierra Vista, Benson A strong thunderstorm will impact portions of south central Cochise County through 830 PM MST At 744 PM MST, Doppler radar was tracking a strong thunderstorm near Bisbee, moving west at 20 mph.
+HAZARD...Wind gusts up to 50 mph and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Benson, Vail, St. David, Dragoon, Kartchner Caverns State Park, Mescal and Texas Canyon.
-This includes the following highways Interstate 10 between mile markers 279 and 324.
-Route 80 between mile markers 293 and 307.
-Route 82 near mile marker 57.
-Route 83 between mile markers 56 and 58.
-Route 90 between mile markers 290 and 303.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Bisbee, Hereford, Naco, Bisbee-Douglas Airport and Palominas.
+This includes the following highways Route 80 between mile markers 338 and 361.
+Route 92 between mile markers 341 and 355.
+Route 191 between mile markers 7 and 12.
+MAX HAIL SIZE...0.75 IN MAX WIND GUST...50 MPHalerts.weather.gov

 Comments / 0